 Gemma: Yes, and the Vatican and the American pro-life insist emergency contraception is early abortion which complicates matters.
 Rachel's quite sensible - she accepts adoption or fostering in cases of really dysfunctional families, like child abuse.
 She even accepts interracial adoptions if we can cut out the abuses like agencies taking fat payoffs to send the babies out and leave special needs kids in the dirt.
 But talking generally she points out adoption lets society or maybe your own family off the hook, but it doesn't let you or your child off the hook.

 Brian: Uh, huh.
-This is why Rachel needs a way to sort out abortion, and emergency contraception come to that, being acceptable if all else fails.
+All this is why Rachel still needs a way to sort out abortion, and emergency contraception of course, being acceptable if all else fails.
 Including when money’s tight by the way.
 The health experts and sociologists put the recent fall in abortion rates down to tight money amongst other things, but that certainly doesn’t alter the principle.
 It’s ironic that when Rachel talks about adoption meaning children get regarded as inferior or a burden, or when the American anti-adoption people talk about adoptions arranged by Christian organisations as being religious discrimination contrary to human rights, it then sounds like the American pro-life campaigners talking about abortion.
 They say making an exception even for rape and incest victims means any resulting children get looked on as worthless.
 I don’t actually agree myself.
 Allowing termination doesn’t mean we treat Downs Syndrome or autistic children with less respect.
 On the contrary, we allow that to help ensure people who have disabled children can really look after them.
 Including when adoption isn’t possible anyway.

 Gemma: Rachel didn’t say say anything specific about that; after all, she’s mainly concerned about making sure birthmothers can keep their children which they most often want anyway.
 But she has made clear in the past that she wants termination available as a last resort, although we only touched on that today.